storm-fsv-cvut/smoderp2d-manual/user_guide/docs/model_setup.md

 ## Extra output
-If the ***extra outputs*** are check, ***temp*** and ***control*** data will be saved in output folder  Description of extra output these parameters described in the *reference manual*.
+If the ***extra outputs*** are check, ***temp*** and ***control*** data will be saved in output folder.
+Description of extra output these parameters described in the *reference manual*.

 ## Computation settings